-James and Susan Clay rebuilt the Ashland mansion in the 1850s with an Italianate flair.
-Yet, Henry Clay’s Federal-style floor plan remained at the heart of the structure, and the rooms were assigned for uses corresponding to those in Clay’s original house.
+Henry Clay’s son James and his wife Susan rebuilt the Ashland mansion in the 1850s with an Italianate flair.
+Yet Henry Clay’s Federal-style floor plan remained at the heart of the structure, and the rooms were assigned for uses corresponding to those in Clay’s original house.

 But now the interiors were much more lavishly adorned in a cosmopolitan and decidedly Victorian style.
 Some of the original ash woodwork was polished and refashioned into innovative pocket window shutters throughout the house.

 Also added were deeply carved plaster medallions around the bases of the chandeliers and elaborate plaster cornices decorating the edges of the ceilings.

 Fashionable Greek Revival wood trim with Sheffield silver hardware and particularly fine marble and stone mantelpieces brought the house new elegance.

 James then furnished the interiors with the best that money could buy (and likely went into deep debt in the process).
 He and Susan had enjoyed an upper-class lifestyle from the start of their marriage and through their travels (including to Europe) had cultivated sophisticated taste in art and furnishings.

 James often shopped on the east coast, and New York City is where he focused his shopping for the new Ashland.
 One of his trips to Manhattan in December 1855 lasted nearly two weeks.
 Staying at the Astor House and enjoying the many fine New York restaurants, James reported that he spent his days from breakfast until 5 p.m. shopping for Ashland.